About us, our theory of change, our team, our funders

-Menjadi was established as a partner and support hub for national and sub-national CSOs.
-It aims to respond to the challenges that CSOs face in accessing funding, developing equitable partnerships, strengthening organizational capacity and scaling their impact.
+Menjadi itself seeks to become a partner and ally for sub-national and national environmental CSOs.
+We aim to respond to the challenges that CSOs face in strengthening organizational capacity, accessing funding, engaging in equitable partnerships, and deepening their impact.

 Our team & network